 This course presents the principles of design, development and implementation of Data Warehouse DBMS based on the dimensional modeling architecture.
 Data warehouse management issues will also be examined, along with an introduction to data mining as a tool for analytical decision support.
 Students will design and implement a data warehouse architecture.
-Prerequisites: IT 650, or permission of instructor.
+Prerequisites: IT 650.